 - Head tilting is a classic sign of showing interest and concentration.
 Head tilting is often shown when listening carefully to owners or trying to understand something.

-- Bouncing and pouncing is commonly seen in huskies and indicated a playful excitable mood.
+- Bouncing and pouncing is commonly seen in huskies and indicate a playful, excitable mood.
 This usually initiates playtime.

 - An upright standing or sitting posture without tension.